SecurityRiskAdvisors/pdcd/README.md

 - Have Python 3 installed
 - Have Docker installed
 - (Optional) AWS SSM Session Manager Plugin
-  - used for remote mode, see below for mode information
+  - used for remote mode, see [Connectors](docs/Connectors.md) for information

 ### Using virtualenv